Stakeholder engagement and planning

 The output documentation from the planning workshop is extremely useful and helps guide the project moving forward.

 Wireframing is the process of designing website layouts & templates.
 It is essential to logically organise content and navigation systems for the different areas of the website, before beginning the graphic design phase.

-Our in-house information architects produce all layout wireframes using a mobile first grid system that allows us to create clear easy to read layouts.
-We also provide interactive prototypes using Axure, which offers the following;
+Our in-house information architects produce all layout wireframes using a mobile first system that allows us to create clear easy to read layouts.
+We also provide interactive responsive prototypes:

 - Allows users to click through the site

 - Interactive prototypes are excellent for UX testing

 User Experience - UX Testing